top of page

 On the other hand, Lamb is favored for its sweet, mild flavor and fine-grained tender texture and many lamb cuts — leg of lamb, lamb shoulder — are used in famous high cuisine dishes.
 In addition, lamb doesn’t have much fat.
 Lamb is the preferred way to consume sheep meat in the United States.

 In a live sheep, age can be determined by checking its front teeth.
-A lamb less than a year old have eight milk teeth on its lower jaw.
+A lamb less than a year old has eight milk teeth on its lower jaw.
 A yearling sheep, often called a “hogget” in traditional sheep-raising countries like the U.K. and New Zealand, will have cut its first pair of permanent teeth.
-A 2-year-old sheep will have produced its second pair of permanent teeth and are typically called “two-tooth” sheep.
+A 2-year-old sheep will have produced its second pair of permanent teeth and is typically called a “two-tooth” sheep.

 Ewe — A female sheep.
 A young female lamb is called a ewe lamb.